Most homes and offices have a french press, and with freshly ground coffee you can make a delicious cup of coffee.

 Watch closely and you’ll notice coffee grounds drifting to the bottom: this happens as each ground becomes saturated with water.

-While you’re waiting, warm your mug with hot water.
+While you’re waiting, you can warm up your mug with hot water.

 A warm mug will keep your coffee hot longer.

-Use a clean spoon to break the crust on top of the brew.
+Use a spoon to break the crust on top of the brew.

 This will saturate more grounds, which will fall to the bottom.

-Rinse the spoon and scoop up any large grounds on top of the brew.
+Rinse both spoons and use them to scoop up any large grounds on the top surface of the brew.

 This will warm and expand the metal springs, helping it make a good seal.